 4,279 U.S. citizens renounced their U.S. citizenship in 2015.
 That is a 20 percent increase from 2015, which was also a record-breaking year.
 The trend now suggests that the number will only increase from here on out.

-The spike in the number is largely due to the increased reach of the United States’ citizen based tax system.
+The spike in the number is primarily due to the increased reach of the United States’ citizen-based tax system.
 The IRS imposes the reporting duty to all Americans- even the “accidental” Americans who were born in the U.S. but never lived in the U.S. With the increased scrutiny and enforcement of the overseas and banking and reporting laws, many feel that their citizenship has lost its merits.

 In conclusion, expats are renouncing their citizenship to avoid their U.S. tax obligations; however, what they must realize before making the decision is that the renunciation of the status doesn’t actually solve all the problems.
 It is advised that expats considering renunciation should consult with tax experts to weigh options.